isabella232/website-33/_essays/PiZeroUSBSerial.md

 ln -s lib/systemd/system/getty@.service etc/systemd/system/getty.target.wants/getty@ttyGS0.service
 ~~~

-12. Unmount and Replug everything in to the Pi, this time making sure to connect to the computer with a Micro SD
+10. Unmount and Plug everything in to the Pi, this time making sure to connect to the computer with a Micro SD

-13. Look for the /dev/ttyACM0 port appearing when you run "ls /dev/tty\*"
+11. Look for the /dev/ttyACM0 port appearing when you run "ls /dev/tty\*"

-14. Install a serial terminal compatible program
+12. Install a serial terminal compatible program

 In tails I recommend screen
 ~~~ bash